Roger Mudd: WTOP News

-In the late 1950s, Mudd moved home to Washington, D.C., to become a reporter with WTOP News, the news division of the radio and television stations owned by Washington Post-Newsweek.
+In the late 1950s, Mudd moved home to Washington, D.C., where he became a reporter for WTOP News, the news division of the radio and television stations owned by The Washington Post-Newsweek.
 Although WTOP News was a local news department, it also covered national stories.
-At first Mudd did the 6:00 a.m. newscast for WTOP and he did local news segments on the local TV program Potomac Panorama.
+At first, Mudd did the 6:00 a.m. newscast for WTOP and local news segments on the local TV program Potomac Panorama.

-During the fall of 1956, Mudd hosted the first newscast he wrote, WTOP's 6:00 p.m. newscast, that included a weekly commentary piece, all without "the constraints of the wire service vocabulary".
+During fall 1956, Mudd hosted and wrote WTOP's 6:00 p.m. newscast, which included a weekly commentary piece, all without "the constraints of the wire service vocabulary".
 Mudd produced a half-hour TV documentary in summer 1957 advocating the need for a third airport in the Baltimore-Washington Metropolitan Area.

-In September that year, Mudd conducted his first live TV studio interview.
+In September that year, Mudd conducted his first television interview.
 The interview was with Dorothy Counts, a black teenage girl who had suffered racial harassment at her otherwise all-white high school in Charlotte, North Carolina.
 Then in March 1959 WTOP replaced Don Richards with Mudd for its 11 p.m. newscast.